hrawp/applied-ml-hrawp/docs/midterm/peer_review.md

 ### 1 Clarity & Organization (Is the notebook structured and easy to follow?)

-I appreciated the project flow and additional sub sections.
+I appreciated the project flow and additional subsections.
 For example Section 6 was well laid out and summarized the findings well.

 ### 2 Feature Selection & Justification (Do the chosen features make sense given the objectives?)